-Over the years, my mother succeeded in minimizing my potential, made me pay for supporting my dad in their divorce (which was her fault – not what she had you all believing), blabbed my personal business to all her church friends who knew me growing up, turned her relatives against me when I moved to her state partly to help her in her final years… the list goes on.
+Over the years, my mother succeeded in minimizing my potential, made me pay for supporting my dad in their divorce (which was her fault – not what she had you all believing), blabbed my personal business to all her church friends who knew me growing up, turned her relatives (my relatives as well) against me when I moved to her state in part to help her in her final years… the list goes on.
 She even went off in front of a hospice worker a few months before she died.
 It was such a ridiculous scenario that I finally walked out and went No Contact for a few months.

-You all just have no idea what it is I really went through and put up with, and allowed to destroy me at a time when I was severely disabled myself (and was awarded disability without even so much as one denial only a month after she died).
+You all just have no idea what it is I really went through and put up with, and how I allowed it to destroy me at a time when I was severely disabled myself (and was awarded disability, without even so much as one denial, only a month after she died).

 Narcissists defame.
 Narcissists devalue and discard.
 Narcissists manipulate.
 Narcissists rewrite history.
 Narcissists compete for the limelight – a limelight that they rabidly defend even when they are the only person fighting for it.
 (Think about that one.)

 You Were Duped

 Your relationship with her was different.
 Mine was unique.
 (How I wish it were not.)
 You don’t know me, because she didn’t want you to know me.
 She didn’t want you to think that I’m a very nice person who doesn’t abuse others.
 I’m a good person.
 I’m not the person my mother told you about.
 My mother didn’t want you to like me or know the real me.
 That would have interfered with her relationship with you.